caffeinery/coffea-telegram/README.md

 ```

 to access the [telegram api](https://github.com/yagop/node-telegram-bot-api#api-reference).
-All arguments have the same names, except the ids have all been simplified to `id` instead of `chatId`, `inlineQueryId`, etc.
+All arguments have the same names, except `chatId` has been changed to `chat`
+to be consistent with other coffea protocols and allow `reply` to work.

 Here is an example: